Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

 \subsection{Learning framework}

 The core part of a deep leaning algorithm is the network itself, in terms of its architecture and how it learns its weights.
-The most straightforward learning framework is a single neural network that is trained in a single pass (Section \ref{subsubsec:SingleNet}).
-As an alternative, networks can be trained iteratively (Section \ref{subsubsec:Iterative}) and/or exploiting the potential of multiple networks, such as in the encoder-decoder architecture (Section \ref{subsubsec:EncDec}), in the generative adversarial networks (Section \ref{subsubsec:GANs}), or by training each network for a specific task (Section \ref{subsubsec:SpecificTasks})
+The most straightforward learning framework is a single neural network that is trained in a single pass (Section \ref{subsubsec:DL_SingleNet}).
+Alternatively, some authors trained their networks in an iterative manner (Section \ref{subsubsec:DL_Iterative}) and/or exploited the potential of more complex architectures composed of multiple networks, such as encoder-decoder architectures (Section \ref{subsubsec:DL_EncDec}) or generative adversarial networks (Section \ref{subsubsec:DL_GANs}).
+Also, some researchers trained each of the multiple networks to perform specific sub-tasks (Section \ref{subsubsec:DL_SpecificTasks}).

+Even though the most widespread way of representing 3D facial data is with a triangular mesh, most works rely on other representations, such as depth maps and 3DMM parameters.
+This is due to the inability of the classical 2D convolution-based networks to process non-Euclidean data, such as meshes.
+Nevertheless, a recent research field named geometric deep learning studies how to extend convolutional networks to non-Euclidean inputs, allowing to directly dealing with 3D facial meshes.
+In Section \ref{subsubsec:DL_GCN}, we include a brief technical background on this field and summarise how it has been used to solve the 3D-from-2D face reconstruction problem.